AJHosuja/JavaFinalProject/README.md

 Backend is Java Spring boot application.
 It runs on localhost:8080/ by default.

+### How to run?
+There are several ways to run a Spring Boot application on your local machine.
+One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.

 ## Frontend
 Frontend is made with React.js, Bootstarp and TailwindCSS